dmitrylukin/lunPDF/README.md

 https://github.com/mstamy2/PyPDF2

 Run:
-lua pdf.lua <YOURNAME>.pdf
+lua pdfsplit.lua <YOURNAME>.pdf
-as a result you get pdf files with <YOURNAME>-N.pdf names and quantity equals number of pages in source pdf file.
+as a result you get pdf files with <YOURNAME>-N.pdf names.
+Where N is number from 1 to number of pages in source pdf file.